alba4k/albafetch/README.md

 </details>

-You will find a lot of useful usage and configuration related info inside of the [user manual](MANUAL.md) and a small list of the things I changed since the last release in the [changelog](CHANGELOG.md).
+You will find a lot of useful usage and configuration related info inside of the [wiki](https://github.com/alba4k/albafetch/wiki) and a small list of the things I changed since the last release in the [changelog](CHANGELOG.md).

 It currently supports a lot of GNU/Linux distributions, macOS (both x64 and arm64 macs) and even Android (only tested in Termux).
 Feel free to test any other platform :)